 Home Health and Hospice Care may also come under this category in some cases

-Different types of Long-Term Care (LTC) Software available with different vendors may offer different applications, but the applications listed below are normally present in a typical LTC Practice Management (PM) Software.
+Different types of Long-Term Care (LTC) Software available from different vendors may offer different applications, but the applications listed below are normally present in a typical LTC Practice Management (PM) Software.

 Clinical documentation can be made more efficient through automation.
 The EMR software functionalities provide a digital storage facility and access to the medical information of patients.
 Healthcare summaries can also be sent and received during transitions of care, through a typical EMR Software Solution.